clvv/fasd/README.md

 $ vim /etc/rc.local
 ```

 If you use zsh, word completion is enabled by default.
-There're also three zle
+There are also three zle
 widgets: `fasd-complete`, `fasd-complete-f`, `fasd-complete-d`.
 You can bind
 them to keybindings you like: